 Clean up anything that falls on the floor immediately to prevent a build-up of grime and settled spills.
-Porcelain tiles are not porous, and will not absorb stain, however, spills can lead to marks that are hard to remove.
-To remove the stains using a soft brush or microfiber.
+Porcelain tiles are not porous, and will not absorb stains, however, spills can lead to marks that are hard to remove.

 You should keep instruments such as steel wool far from your porcelain tiles.
 This scratches the surface and can even cause rust to form in the grout.

 Ammonia and bleach can damage the color of your tiles and stain the grout lines.
-Cleaners with added dye or coloring, as well as wax and oil-based cleaners, must be averted.
+Cleaners with added dye or coloring, as well as wax and oil-based cleaners, must be avoided.

-Instead try Champion’s Citrus Clean, a water-soluble cleaner utilizing D-Limonene.
-It is a very good neutral pH flooring cleaner for high-gloss floor finishes.
-The strong watering properties and the fresh citrus smell leave a clean, fresh, luminous floor without a film that could collect dirt.
+Instead try Champion’s Multi-Surface Floor Cleaner, a water-soluble cleaner that is excellent on a wide variety of floor surfaces, including all types of porcelain tile.
+It is a very good flooring cleaner for high-gloss floor finishes.
+The strong cleansing properties of this biodegradable and phosphate-free product leave behind a clean, fresh, luminous floor without a film that could collect dirt.

 Ultimately, keeping porcelain tile floors clean is based on the type.
 Glazed tiles are less susceptible to water and cleaners than unglazed and textured tiles.
-That being said, you could perhaps use a gentle cleaner, such as Champion’s Citrus Clean along with the Champion Yellow Wet Mop, the best mop for porcelain tile floors
+That being said, you can utilize a gentle cleaner such as Champion’s Multi-Surface Floor Cleaner along with the Champion Yellow Wet Mop, the best mop for porcelain tile floors